 Corp Stop Installation

-A corporation stop is a special stop valve that is installed under pressure, or, “hot tapped”, directly into a water main without draining the system.
-Corporation Stops allow an injection quill to be inserted or removed through the valve.
-The quill (often referred to as a “stinger”) extends into the center of the water stream.
-This provides more uniform dispersion of injection chemical.
+A corporation stop is a special stop valve that is installed under pressure, or, “hot tapped”, directly into a water main or vessel without draining the system.
+Corporation Stops allow an injection quill to be inserted or removed through the valve during cleaning and maintenance of the system.

 Injection Quills